What is an Acquisition?

 6. Fresh ideas and perspective

-M&A helps put together a new team of experts with fresh perspectives and ideas and who are passionate about helping the business reach its goals.
+M&A often helps put together a new team of experts with fresh perspectives and ideas and who are passionate about helping the business reach its goals.

 Challenges with Acquisitions

 M&A can be a good way to grow your business by increasing your revenues when you acquire a complimentary company that is able to contribute to your income.
 Nevertheless, M&A deals can also create some hitches and disadvantage your business.
-You must put these pitfalls into consideration before pursuing an acquisition.
+You must take these potential pitfalls into consideration before pursuing an acquisition.

 1. Culture clashes